 All freshmen must live in college residence halls unless they are married or are commuter students living in the area with their parents.
 With the exception of married students living in the area with their wife, commuter students living in the home with their parents, and fifth-year men (one who has completed eight full, full-time semesters), all other students are required to live in and maintain residence in a College-owned facility.
 Only registered students and College-assigned occupants may reside in College-owned facilities.
 The College may make exceptions to this housing policy for students wishing to live off campus, normally only when enrollment exceeds housing capacity.
 Traditional off-campus selection is included in the online room choosing process outlined under Housing Assignments.
 Leases or rental agreements should not be signed until the Online Selection process is complete.
 No items (e.g., flags, banners, tapestries, posters, etc.) may be displayed in the windows or outside of any College-owned housing facilities.
 Only College-issued blinds are approved for installation in windows.

 Housing assignments for upperclassmen are determined by the online room choosing process.
 The rising senior with the highest overall academic standing is given the first chance to make a housing selection.
 Selection times then run down through the classes in order of hours earned and grade point average.
-Students who sign a TBA Housing Contract will have their housing assignment made by the Associate Dean of Students before the start of the Fall Semester.
+Students who sign a TBA Housing Contract will have their housing assignment made by the Director of Residence Life before the start of the Fall Semester.
 TBA assignments will be based on available housing options and the requests made by the student.
 More information about this process is available on the Residence Life website.

 A roommate’s right to free access to his room at all times must not be abrogated by visitation by guests.
 A roommate’s concurrence is necessary in order for a room to be used for visitation.
 A roommate must not be deprived of his right to privacy, study time, or sleep because of a guest.